Symptoms of Type 2 Diabetes

-Fatigue – excessive tiredness and irritability results from glucose deprivation in one’s cells and can be a crucial, yet easy to overlook warning sign.
+Fatigue – excessive tiredness and irritability results from blood glucose deprivation in one’s cells and can be a crucial, yet easy to overlook warning sign.

-Frequent infections and slow-healing sores – a repeated resistance to infections, especially feminine ones like yeast infections, and noticing a sudden slowness to healing can also be attributed to Type 2 diabetes.
+Frequent infections and slow-healing sores – a repeated resistance to infections, especially feminine ones like yeast infections and noticing a sudden slowness to healing can also be attributed to type 2 diabetes.

-Areas of darkened skin – folds of the skins, such as the neck, armpit, and groin may appear darker than normal as a result of insulin resistance.
+Areas of darkened skin – folds of the skins, such as the neck, armpit and groin may appear darker than normal as a result of insulin resistance.
 The term for this is acanthosis nigricans.

-Foot pain and numbness – pain, tingling and loss of feeling in hands and feet are signs of potential neuropathy, a common symptom of Type 2.
+Foot pain and numbness – pain, tingling and loss of feeling in hands and feet are signs of potential neuropathy, a common symptom of type 2.

-Headaches – these are a common symptom of both high and low glucose, signifying that blood sugar is potentially out of its target range.
+Headaches – these are a common symptom of both high and low blood glucose, signifying that blood sugar is potentially out of its target range.